eventide-project/entity-projection-fixtures/README.md

       some_time => other_time
 ```

-The output from the "SomeProjection" line-downward is from the Equality fixture.
+The output from the "SomeProjection" line-downward is from the projection fixture.

 ### Detailed Output